How the Morning Light at Amber Fort Changes the Way You See India

 Johari Bazaar and Tripolia Bazaar run through the heart of the Pink City — so called because Maharaja Ram Singh had the entire Old City painted terracotta pink in 1876 to welcome Prince Albert.

 The bazaars sell gemstones, lac bangles, block-printed textiles, and blue pottery.
-I bought a set of block-printed cotton napkins for 600 INR from a workshop behind Johari Bazaar where the printer demonstrated the technique — hand-carved wooden blocks dipped in natural dyes and pressed onto fabric.
-He'd been doing it since he was 14.
-His father before him.
-His son was learning in the next room.
+A set of block-printed cotton napkins might run 600 INR from a workshop behind Johari Bazaar, where the printer demonstrates the technique — hand-carved wooden blocks dipped in natural dyes and pressed onto fabric.
+Watch closely and you'll meet a craft handed down through generations: a man who started at 14, his father before him, his son learning in the next room.

 Haggling is expected and part of the experience.
 Start at 40-50% of the asking price.
 Be friendly.
 Smile.
 Walk away if the price doesn't work — the vendor will often call you back.
 Just don't buy gems from anyone your rickshaw driver recommends.
 That's a commission scam that costs tourists thousands of dollars yearly.